guptswayam/rango/README.md

 # Rango: The Smallest Ransomware
 It encrypts the txt files that exist in **Documents** folder.\
 Don't believe?
-Download and unzip the windows-setup.zip file.
-Run the installer.exe file and see the magic.
+Download and unzip the moneygo-setup.zip file.
+Run the install.exe file and see the magic.

 ---